-- Some search criteria allow you to choose one or several values from a drop-down list.
 In the field Keyword (Pattern) you can enter search terms (text, numbers) and use different search operators.
-Please take the following into account when using operators in the Keyword (Pattern) field. - Do not use the search operators AND or OR.
+Please take the following into account when using operators in the Keyword (Pattern) field.

+- Do not use the search operators AND or OR.
 A space character already implies an AND relation between the search terms.
-An OR relation can only be established for certain search criteria when multiple selection is possible (see Relations between search criteria below). - You can use the asterisks search operator (\) as a placeholder for any number of characters. - You can use the question mark search operator (?) as a placeholder for a single character.
+An OR relation can only be established for certain search criteria when multiple selection is possible (see Rela- tions between the Search Criteria of the Detailed Search below). - You can use the asterisks search operator () as a placeholder for any number of characters. - You can use the question mark search operator (?) as a placeholder for a single character.